Iskander Mirza: Family

 Mirza was married twice: his first marriage took place on 24 November 1922, when he married an Iranian woman, Rifaat Begum (1907–23 March 1967).
 The couple had two sons and four daughters.

 Humayun Mirza is the only surviving son of Iskander Mirza.
 He was born in Poona, India, and was educated at Doon School.
 He also studied in the U.K., before moving to the U.S., where he earned his MBA from Harvard.
 He married Josephine Hildreth, the daughter of Horace Hildreth, the U.S. ambassador to Pakistan.
 He retired from the World Bank in 1988.
 He lives in Bethesda, Maryland.
 He is the author of a book "From Plassey to Pakistan: The Family History of Iskander Mirza."
 Humayun's younger brother, Enver Mirza, had died in a plane crash in 1953.

-In October 1954, while in West Pakistan, Mirza's second marriage took place in Karachi after he fell in love with an Iranian aristocrat, Naheed Amirteymour (1919–2019), daughter of Amirteymour Kalali.
+In October 1954, while in West Pakistan, Mirza's second marriage took place in Karachi after he fell in love with an Iranian aristocrat, Nahid Amirteymour (1919–2019), daughter of Amirteymour Kalali.
 She was a close friend of Begum Nusrat Bhutto.
 It was this friendship that brought Zulfikar Ali Bhutto into the political arena of Pakistan.